sky-uk/mite/CONTRIBUTING.md

 ## Coding Style

-Mite code should adhere to the PEP8 standards for Python, with the following exceptions that have been agreed upon by the core maintainers:
+Mite code should adhere to the PEP8 standards for Python.
+We use [Hatch](https://hatch.pypa.io/) for project management and [Ruff](https://docs.astral.sh/ruff/) for linting and formatting.

- * Line too long (Max: 100 chars) - E501
- * Line break before binary operator - W503
- * Lambda assignment - E731
+All coding style rules are defined in the project's `pyproject.toml` configuration file.
+Please ensure your code passes all linting checks before submitting a pull request.

 ## Quick Start